FOUR MOLECULAR VARIANTS EXPLAINED

 About 70% of breast cancer diagnoses involve a significant number of receptors for either estrogen or progesterone, making them hormone receptor positive (HR+).
 HR+ cancers may respond positively to treatments that block either the action or the production of estrogen.
 In some cases, these treatments may continue to be used for up to five years after initial treatment in order to prevent recurrence.

-Tamoxifen works by inhibiting the estrogen receptor and was originally discovered by AstraZeneca (London, U.K.).
-On the other hand, aromatase inhibitors block the production of estrogen by inhibiting an enzyme whose activity is required for estrogen production.
-The different aromatase inhibitors on the market include Arimidex (AstraZeneca), Femara (Novartis; Basel, Switzerland, and Aromasin (Pfizer; New York, NY).
+Both drugs work by blocking estrogen’s growth-stimulating effects on HR-positive breast cancer cells.
+Tamoxifen is a small molecule that was originally discovered by scientists at AstraZeneca (Cambridge, England) in the 1960s.
+Tamoxifen binds estrogen receptors and prevents them from transmitting growth signals to the cell.
+Aromatase inhibitors block the production of estrogen by inhibiting an enzyme whose activity is required for estrogen production.
+No estrogen, no estrogen signaling.
+Different aromatase inhibitors on the market include Arimidex (AstraZeneca), Femara (Novartis; Basel, Switzerland), and Aromasin (Pfizer, New York, NY).

 The first CDK inhibitor, Ibrance (Pfizer) was approved in 2015.
-Kisqali (Novartis) was approved in March of 2017, and Eli Lilly’s (Indianapolis, Indiana) Abemaciclib is in Phase III clinical development.
+Kisqali (Novartis) was approved in March of 2017, and Eil Lilly’s (Indianapolis, Verzenio was approved in September of 2017.

-Triple-negative breast cancers lack receptors — they are estrogen-receptor negative, progesterone-receptor negative, and HER2-negative.
-Since there are no receptor drug targets, this subtype is challenging to treat and there are no targeted therapeutics to date.
+Triple-negative breast cancers lack receptors—they are estrogen-receptor negative, progesterone-receptor negative, and HER2-negative.
+Since there are no receptor drug targets, this subtype is challenging to treat and to date, there are no targeted therapeutics.
 If detected early enough, triple-negative breast cancer may respond well to chemotherapy.

 THE BRCA GENE